FAQ for the Wake Forest University Directed Self-Placement Process

 - What is the Directed Self-Placement (DSP) Process?

-The DSP asks students to read an article, write an evidence-based argument in response to the article, and answer ten reflective questions about their experiences as writers.
+The DSP asks students to read a text, write a response to a writing prompt, and answer ten reflective questions about their experiences as writers.

 - How long will the DSP take?

 This may vary per student; however, you will want to leave time over the course of a week to complete the process.
 As with essays in college courses, many students are more successful at identifying weak or incoherent arguments or examples when they allow themselves time to complete a draft of the essay and then go back to it a day or so later.
 The reflective questions should be answered thoughtfully but will not take long.

 All entering, first-year WFU students complete the DSP, regardless of AP or IB credit.

 The 2017 DSP prompt and links will be available by May 25.
 Students should complete the DSP by June 9, or, if admitted later, within one week of receiving their Wake username and password.

 - What are the goals of the DSP?